PDF

 List of Tables & Figures

-Lubricant Anti-wear Agents Market Overview
+Lubricant Anti-wear Agents Market Size

-The report on Global Lubricant Anti-wear Agents Market is expected to reach at a CAGR of 2.3% during the forecast period 2023-2030.
 The Global Lubricant Anti-wear Agents Market size, shares, recent trends, competitive intelligence, and future market outlook.
 Lubricant anti-wear usage in engine oil is on the rise.
 Demand from the automotive sector in ‘The Asia Pacific’ is spiking.
 The competitive rivalry intensifies with Afton Chemical, BASF SE, Solvay S.A., and others active in the market.
 Anti-wear agents are lubricant components that chemically react with the protected metal surface, forming a lubricious sacrificial coating protecting the metal from wear under boundary lubrication conditions.
 Anti-wear agents create a harder surface than unprotected base metal.
 Dispersants, viscosity index improvers, detergents, anti-wear agents, antioxidants, corrosion inhibitors, friction modifiers, and emulsifiers are the most common additives.

 Lubricant agents are organic or inorganic chemical compounds dissolved or suspended in lubricants and functional fluids to enhance performance.
 Depending on the end-use application, the combinations are used individually or as a package.
 Heavy-duty and passenger car lubricants consume the most lubricant additives in the automotive segment, followed by metalworking fluids and industrial engine oils in the industrial segment.